Robert-Nickel/scala-texas-holdem/README.md

 ```
 Here you have called Udo's bet of 6 with `[7♦][8♦]`.

-*If you ever get confused on what is going on, have a look into poker.txt, where you can analyse your current match in detail.*
+*If you ever get confused on what happened, have a look into what_happened.txt, where you can analyse your current match in detail.*

 ### Bot logic